Badgers End, near Crowborough, East Sussex. 2.48 acres of serene mixed woodland with a stream, 40 miles from London £34,000 (freehold) [#S1442]

 Third Party Rights

-The wood is subject to a right whereby the adjoining land is allowed to access tracks and paths on horse or by foot and to use machinery to maintain and repair the said tracks and paths.
+A third party has the right to access defined tracks within the woodland on horse or by foot and to use machinery to maintain and repair the said tracks and paths.

 There are some restrictive covenants to protect the woodland and the environment.
 Please click on the button below to view these.